Gas outflows in two recently quenched galaxies at z = 4 and 7: Introduction

-At higher redshifts, when approaching the main epoch of quenching of the most massive systems, galaxies showing typical ``post-starburst'' signatures such as deep Balmer absorption lines, shallow $D_n4000$ breaks, and weak emission lines, naturally become more common \citep{d'eugenio_2020, forrest_2020b}.
-This makes the study of this population more appealing and urgent -- and, thanks to JWST, also feasible.
-Interestingly, AGN seem to be common in recently quenched galaxies at $z=2-3$ and above.
-Extreme optical line ratios, broad emission features and mid-infrared detections are routinely reported \citep[e.g.,][]{carnall_2023b, onoue_2024, zhiyuan_2024}.
-Ionized outflows only \citep[e.g.,][]{kubo_2022} are unlikely to be sufficient to quench the star formation, but, recently, signatures of massive amounts of neutral gas leaving quenched galaxies at $z=2-3$ have been reported in the literature \citep{d'eugenio_2023, belli_2024, davies_2024}.
+At higher redshifts, when approaching the main epoch of quenching of the most massive systems, galaxies showing typical ``post-starburst'' signatures, such as deep Balmer absorption lines, shallow $D_n4000$ breaks, and weak emission lines, naturally become more common \citep{d'eugenio_2020, forrest_2020b}.
+This makes the study of this population more appealing and urgent -- and, thanks to JWST, feasible.
+Interestingly, AGNs seem to be common in recently quenched galaxies at $z=2-3$ and above.
+Extreme optical line ratios, broad emission features, and mid-infrared detections are routinely reported \citep[e.g.,][]{carnall_2023b, d'eugenio_2024, belli_2024, nanayakkara_2024, kokorev_2024, onoue_2024, ji_2024}.
+Ionized outflows on their own \citep[e.g.,][]{kubo_2022} are likely not sufficient to quench star formation, but signatures of massive amounts of neutral gas leaving quenched galaxies at $z=2-3$ have recently been reported in the literature \citep{d'eugenio_2024, belli_2024, davies_2024}.
 The simultaneous presence of high-velocity ($\sim1000$ \kms) neutral outflows and AGN signatures has been interpreted as the smoking gun of a causal connection between the activity of supermassive black holes and quenching.
-However, the contribution to the mass and energy budget of cold outflows due to the last episode of star formation or its residuals is yet to be fully understood.
+However, the contribution to the mass and energy budget of cold outflows due to the last episode of star formation or its residuals is yet to be fully understood \citep[see, e.g.,][for an example of a starburst-driven outflow in a massive galaxy]{rupke_2019}.
 This is especially true in the presence of outflows less extreme in terms of velocity and mass.\\